UAlbanyArchives/description_harvester/README.md

 To enable the --repo argument, place a copy of your ArcLight repositories.yml file as `~/.description_harvester/repositories.yml`.
 You can then use `harvest --id mss001 --repo slug` to index using the slug from repositories.yml.
 This will overrite the ArchivesSpace repository name.

 There is also the option do customize this with a [plugin](https://github.com/UAlbanyArchives/description_harvester_plugins/blob/main/repo_plugin.py).

+**Encoding note:** While ArcLight does not explicitly read `repositories.yml` as utf-8, its Rails stack means that you're likely reading it in a utf-8 (non-Windows) environment.
+Since description_harvester enables you to index from a Windows machine, it expects your `~/.description_harvester/repositories.yml` file to be utf-8.

 ## Indexing from ArchivesSpace API to Arclight